FAQS - Frequently Asked Questions

 Do you refund?

-There is no refund at any time for any reason for deposit payments.
+There is no refund at any time for any reason for booking fee payments.

 Petite B&B homes do not offer refunds once you have checked in.